 The diagnosis of choriocarcinoma is usually made when the patient develops abnormal vaginal bleeding or other symptoms, or on rare occasions when a pregnancy test is found to be elevated and there is no pregnancy.

-After the diagnosis of complete or partial hydatidiform mole is made or suspected, the uterine contents are removed by suctioning (called Dilation and Evacuation, D&E) Hysterectomy may be advisable in older patients who have completed childbearing to reduce the risk of malignancy.
-After the uterus is emptied, testing for human chorionic gonadotropin should be performed weekly tests until a negative (<5) value is reached.
+After the diagnosis of complete or partial hydatidiform mole is made or suspected, the uterine contents are removed by suctioning (called dilation and evacuation, D&E, or dilation and curettage, D&C).
+Hysterectomy may be advisable in older patients who have completed childbearing to reduce the risk of malignancy.
+After the uterus is emptied, testing for hCG should be performed weekly tests until a negative (<5) value is reached.
 Once a negative value is reached, follow with two additional consecutive weekly beta hCG tests.
-If all three weekly test are negative, follow with three consecutive monthly beta hCG tests.
-If all hCG tests remain negative, follow-up is complete and pregnancy may be attempted, if appropriate.
-If the beta hCG level plateaus over three consecutive weeks, or re-elevates over two consecutive weeks, evaluation for persistent gestational trophoblastic neoplasia is mandatory.
+If all three weekly tests are negative, follow with three consecutive monthly beta hCG tests.
+If all hCG tests remain negative, followup is complete and pregnancy may be attempted, if appropriate.
+If the beta hCG level plateaus over three consecutive weeks, or reelevates over two consecutive weeks, evaluation for persistent GTD is mandatory.
 Birth control pills or other forms of hormonal contraceptives are safe and effective.
 IUDs should not be inserted until the hCG is undetectable.

 Stage I. The cancer has not spread from the uterus

 Stage II.
 The cancer has spread from the uterus to other structures in the pelvis